 Declaration on Corporate Governance

 The Management Board and the Supervisory Board of Fresenius Medical Care are committed to responsible management that is focused on achieving a sustainable increase in the value of the Company.
-The implementation of long-term strategies, solid financial management, strict adherence to legal and ethical business standards, and a transparent communication of the Company are its key elements.
+The implementation of long-term strategies, solid financial management, strict adherence to legal and ethical business standards, successful sustainability management to create lasting economic, ecological and social value, and a transparent communication of the Company are its key elements.

 The Management Board of the General Partner, Fresenius Medical Care Management AG (hereinafter: the Management Board), and the Supervisory Board of Fresenius Medical Care AG & Co.
 KGaA (hereinafter: FMC AG & Co.
-KGaA or the Company) hereunder report on the fiscal year 2021 as the year under review (hereinafter: the year under review) pursuant to section 289f of the German Commercial Code (Handelsgesetzbuch – HGB) and in accordance with principle 22 of the German Corporate Governance Code in the version dated December 16, 2019 (hereinafter also: the Code), as published in the German Federal Gazette (Bundesanzeiger) on March 20, 2020, on the Company’s corporate governance (Unternehmensführung) and thereby also comment on recommendations and suggestions of the Code.
+KGaA or the Company) hereunder report on the fiscal year 2022 as the year under review (hereinafter: the year under review) pursuant to sections 289f, 315d of the German Commercial Code (Handelsgesetzbuch – HGB) and in accordance with principle 23 of the German Corporate Governance Code in the version dated April 28, 2022 (hereinafter also: the Code), as published in the German Federal Gazette (Bundesanzeiger) on June 27, 2022, on the Company’s corporate governance (Unternehmensführung) and thereby also comment on recommendations and suggestions of the Code.

 Structure of Fresenius Medical Care AG & Co.
 KGaA